 Rolls-Royce has been working hard to make remote and autonomous shipping a reality and the company recently took a step forward in its development.
 The company is now looking to develop partnerships and search for new opportunities with other organizations around the world.
 Looking to create a system by which autonomous shipping can thrive in the increasingly digital marine industry, the partnership will be aimed at developing jobs to supply the technology for this impressive concept.

 The Finnish Funding Agency for Innovation known as Tekes, offered a significant research grant to help fund the project.
 This investment will help Rolls-Royce spend more on research and development.
-In Turku, Finland the company will be working on developing projects focused on future land-based control centers and new artificial intelligence capabilities to handle the remote and autonomous shipping operations.
+In Turku, Finland the company will be working on developing projects focused on future land-based control centers and new artificial intelligence capabilities to handle the remote and autonomous shipping operations, something that many fleet management solutions are looking towards.

 “Digitization will transform the shipping industry in the years ahead, and the time is now right to set out how we are going to make this happen.
 Over the coming years we need to invest globally to develop the required capabilities and to establish a range of market-ready products and systems to take advantage of what is significant global market opportunity,” said Mikael Mäkinen, Rolls-Royce, President – Marine, in a press release. (http://bit.ly/2mFhtk7)